 - Never leave the patient unattended when connected to the ventilator system. - Before use, make sure the system version displayed under SYSTEM STATUS/General corresponds to the system version described in the User's Manual. - Maquet has no responsibility for the safe operation of the ventilator system if the requirements specified in Intended use on page 6 are not followed. - When lifting or moving the ventilator system or parts of the system, follow established ergonomic guidelines, ask for assistance, and take appropriate safety precautions.
-The weight is specified on the ventilator system. - The air inlet filter must be in place when the system is running.
+The weight is specified on the ventilator system. - The expiratory channel and expired gas from the exhaust port may be contaminated. - If a scavenging system (i.e. gas evacuation) is connected to the ventilator system, it must conform to ISO 80601-2-13 guidelines for subatmospheric pressure and induced flow. - During operation any water traps must be checked regularly and if necessary emptied. - All technical documentation is available for use by Maquet authorized personnel.

-- The expiratory channel and expired gas from the exhaust port may be contaminated. - If a scavenging system (i.e. gas evacuation) is connected to the ventilator system, it must conform to ISO 80601-2-13 guidelines for subatmospheric pressure and induced flow. - During operation any water traps must be checked regularly and if necessary emptied. - All technical documentation is available for use by Maquet authorized personnel. - When using the MCare Remote Services function, instal the network cable so that there is no risk of anyone tripping over it. - The ventilator system must not be used with any anaesthetic agent.
+When using the MCare Remote Services function, instal the network cable so that there is no risk of anyone tripping over it.

-- Portable and mobile radio frequency (RF) communications equipment can affect medical electrical equipment. - The ventilator system must be installed and put into service according to the EMC declaration. - Securely attach all cables, etc, to minimize the risk of unintentional disconnection. - While the ventilator system is in use, the wheels of the mobile cart must be locked and the mobile cart must be in a horizontal position.
+- Portable and mobile radio frequency (RF) communications equipment can affect medical electrical equipment. - The ventilator system must be installed and put into service according to the EMC declaration. - Securely attach all cables, etc, to minimize the risk of unintentional disconnection. - While the ventilator system is in use, the wheels of the mobile cart must be locked and the mobile cart must be in a horizontal position. - When the ventilator system is connected to a patient: - Do not lift or disconnect the expiratory cassette. - Continuously monitor the settings and measurements displayed on the screen. - Always use a heat and moisture exchanger (HME) or an active humidifier to prevent dehydration of lung tissue. - If a heated patient circuit is not used in the system, a water trap must be used on the expiratory tube to avoid condensation in the system when an active humidifier is used.
+During operation the water traps must be checked regularly and if necessary emptied.

-- When the ventilator system is connected to a patient: - Do not lift or disconnect the expiratory cassette. - Continuously monitor the settings and measurements displayed on the screen. - Always use a heat and moisture exchanger (HME) or an active humidifier to prevent dehydration of lung tissue. - If a heated patient circuit is not used in the system, a water trap must be used on the expiratory tube to avoid condensation in the system when an active humidifier is used.
-During operation the water traps must be checked regularly and if necessary emptied. - Check that the cooling fan intakes are not covered.
-Do not place the ventilator system on soft surfaces. - The air inlet filters must be checked regularly and replaced if necessary. - Use an inspiratory filter when ventilating a highly infectious patient. - All excess fluids must be disposed of according to hospital routines. - The emergency air intake must not be blocked. - Do not disconnect the expiratory cassette while the ventilator system is in operation; if necessary, disconnect the cassette while in STANDBY.
+- Use an inspiratory filter when ventilating a highly infectious patient. - All excess fluids must be disposed of according to hospital routines.

-- Do not simultaneously touch the patient and any accessible connector contacts. - Do not solely rely on the use of an external monitor to determine the status of the patient and the ventilator system. - Make sure that the ventilator system is firmly mounted on the mobile cart. - Make sure that cables and patient circuit is not obstructed or squeezed due to improper mounting. - Extra care should be taken when handling tubes, connectors and other components of the patient circuit.
-The use of a support arm to relieve the patient from the weight of the tubing system is recommended. - Contact a Maquet representative regarding decommissioning of the equipment. - Turn off the active humidifier during nebulization. - Expiratory filter connection is mandatory during nebulization. - A water trap is recommended if a single heated patient circuit is used. - Thermoshell, expiratory cassette must be used when using heated expiratory tubing or Expiratory heater Servo Duo Guard.
+- In USA, Federal law restricts this device to sale by or on the order of a physician. - Do not simultaneously touch the patient and any accessible connector contacts. - Do not solely rely on the use of an external monitor to determine the status of the patient and the ventilator system. - Extra care should be taken when handling tubes, connectors and other components of the patient circuit.
+The use of a support arm to relieve the patient from the weight of the tubing system is recommended. - Contact a Maquet representative regarding decommissioning of the equipment.